Dg Loday-Pirashvili modules over Lie algebras: Dg modules

 From now on, we only consider \textit{non-negative} dg $\g$-modules $V=(V^\bullet, d^V)$.
 In particular, one has the 1-term dg $\g$-module $\g=\g[0]$, i.e., the trivial cochain complex which concentrates in degree $0$, and endowed with the standard adjoint action of $\g$ on $\g$.
 The corresponding (total) complex is denoted by $(\Omegag(\g), \dCE^{\g })$ (which has trivial $d^{\g }$ differential).

-We are in position to give the key notion of dg \LP modules in this note, which is a generalization of \LP modules. \begin{Def}~ Let $\g$ be a Lie algebra.
+We are in a position to give the key notion of dg \LP modules, which is a generalization of \LP modules. \begin{Def}~ Let $\g$ be a Lie algebra.
 A \textbf{dg \LP module} over $\g$ is a \textit{non-negative} and bounded dg $\g$-module $V=(V^\bullet, d^V)$ together with a weak morphism of dg $\g$-modules $\alpha \colon V\rightsquigarrow \g$.
 In other words, $\alpha$ is a degree $0$ morphism of $\Omegag $-modules $\Omegag( V )\to \Omegag( \g )$ which intertwines the relevant dg structures, i.e.,

 Such a dg \LP module is denoted by a pair $(V, \alpha )$. \end{Def} As a degree $0$ and $\Omegag $-linear map, each dg Loday-Pirashvili module $\alpha \colon \Omegag( V )\to \Omegag( \g )$ is generated by a family of linear maps $\alpha_k:~V^{k }\to \wedge^{k}\g^\vee \otimes \g$.
 The index $k$ ranges from $0$ to the top degree $\mathrm{top}(V)$ of $V$.
 Clearly, $\alpha_k$ is trivial unless $0 \leqslant k \leqslant \dim\g$.
 In the sequel, let us denote